- Women's Rights Fund Partners

 Badili Africa

 Badili Africa was founded in Nairobi in 2013.
 The organisation creates informal and innovative spaces for political discussion for women, such as beauty spas and tea parties.
 Some of their members ran for office in the Kenyan elections of 2022.
-The organisation reaches approximately 480 women per year.
+Badili Africa was a partner of the Women's Rights Fund from 2020 until 2024.

 Bina Maseno, Executive Director, Badili Africa, Kenya